gauravgshinde/ContactsManagement/README.md

 Application is divided into two parts, ContactManagement (MVC application) and WebAPI which works as service for database operations.

 Service is using DI with unity container and Generic Repository Pattern.
+For database related operations Entity Framework is used.

 Additional script 'Alertify JS' is used for showing alerts while doing data operations.